Dare-marvel/Design-And-Analysis-Of-Algorithms--DAA--/EXPERIMENTS/All Types of Matrix Multiplication/PROGRAMS/MCMLinear.md

 ## Brief Description:
 It generates first the dimensions of ten random matrices and then generates matrices based on those dimensions<br> The code then generates the optimal order of parenthesization and the minimum number of multiplications required<br>
-It then multplies the matrices in optimal order using a recursive function described in Key Insights<br>
+It then multplies the matrices in optimal order using a recursive function (by normal matrix multiplication) described in Key Insights<br>

 ## Key Insights:
 Function to be looked at: